WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 I was never afraid of dentists.

-I'm not lying, I find those needles to be quite stingy but ticklish, and those drills soothing in my mouth.
+I'm not lying, I find those needles to be quite stingy but ticklish and those drills soothing in my mouth.
 By the time it's over, I feel like a million bucks better with those pearly whites clean or my caps filled.

 Of course, there were those times when I've felt the uncertainty of leaving my whole mouth open for a man to operate on.
 What if he's not qualified to do this, nor does he really care for his profession?
 Or worse, what if he's insane beneath that smile?

+He's also a perfectionist.
 Maybe too much of a perfectionist; he expects it from everybody including his wife, his staffs and even his patients.
 His search for perfection is putting a dent to his sanity as well as his job, but things begins to go out of hand once he found out his wife was cheating on him with a pool boy.

 After a day of pressure, horrific visions, and threats, he snaps.
-He begins to coldly calculate on "fixing" every problem he can find with his life (starting with his wife), and finish it off with anything he can find, whether it's a kitchen knife, a gun, or even a set of dentist drills...
+He begins to coldly calculate on "fixing" every problem he can find with his life (starting with his wife), and finish it off with anything he can use, whether it's a kitchen knife, a gun, or even a set of dentist drills...

 The only drawbacks this film suffers from were some dragging scenes and a few failed black humor.
 Pace is even, but there just some part that I felt a little unnecessary.
 Thankfully, the flow of the story managed to cover it up and linked it nicely to the murder spree later on.

-It's has cult standards written all over it, and its popularity within the fans of grue earned it a sequel received with mixed feelings.
+It has cult standards written all over it, and its popularity within the fans of grue earned it a sequel received with mixed results.
 Nevertheless, while I consider this a tamer effort by the man who brought gallons and gallons of fake blood in all of those Reanimator movies, The Dentist is a good rental for those who loves a little body horror with their slasher films.

 Bodycount: